bind-TIAN/HGCNSI-model/README.md

     The dataset named `dataset` contains the dataset used in the experiment.
 In a `dataset` dataset, the dataset named `raw` holds the original dataset, which contains five         categories: `ETH`,`HOTEL`,`UNIV`,`ZARA1` and `ZARA2`.
 Each subclass is divided into a `training set`, a `validation set`, and a `test set`, and consists of a `.pkl` and a `.txt` file.
 For example, a dataset named ETH has a `.txt` file named `biwi_eth`, and the data indexes in that file are: `frame_id`, `ped_id`, `x-coordinates` and `y-coordinates`.

 *    In the folder named data, there are many files with the `.pt` suffix, these `.pt` files are processed from the original data set, and the processing process goes through some key functions, such as: `social_soft_attention`.
+*    The dataset named `checkpoint` store pre-trained model files, with several files ending in `.pkl` and `.pth` in each dataset category.

 ## The instruction runs
 ___